-The two most prominent symptoms requiring attention are sleep deprivation and pain control.
+The two most prominent fibromyalgia symptoms requiring attention are sleep deprivation and pain control.
 Attaining deep sleep each night is necessary to awaken refreshed.
 This is often not achieved using standard sleep preparations.
 Medications such as Xyrem® may be needed to experience deep restful sleep.

-However, the use of narcotics for pain control can actually worsen symptoms, whereas non-narcotic products—such as ketamine—can be extremely effective.
-With proper diagnosis and treatment, patients in Connecticut who suffer fibromyalgia/chronic fatigue syndrome can realize major improvements in their quality of life.
+However, the use of narcotics for pain control can actually worsen fibromyalgia symptoms, whereas non-narcotic products—such as ketamine—can be extremely effective.
+With proper diagnosis and treatment, patients in Connecticut who suffer from fibromyalgia/chronic fatigue syndrome can realize major improvements in their quality of life.

 Fibromyalgia is difficult to treat because the symptoms can vary and affect every part of the body.
 For this reason, it’s important to treat the disorder itself rather than rely on medications that might provide relief in only one area.
-Further, taking medicine for each symptom not only results in an enormous amount of different medications but can also lead to bigger problems and worsening of the fibromyalgia symptoms.
+Further, taking medicine for each symptom not only results in an enormous amount of different medications, but can also lead to bigger problems and worsening of the fibromyalgia symptoms.